trinile/hurry-up/README.md

 6. Fixed errors with 12:00 pm events.
 7. Events display on app load, rather than waiting for user to refresh.
 8. User is directed to My Events page after creating or editing an event.
+9. The Create Event page will clear itself if you navigate away from the page while editing an event.

 ## NPM Modules We Added
 * [polyline] (https://github.com/mapbox/polyline)